mehdi-fathi/eloquent-filter/README.md

 ## Magic Methods

-Magic methods are a collection of methods that you can use of them as wrapper in the Eloquent Filter.
+Magic methods are a collection of methods that you can use as a wrapper in the Eloquent Filter.
-For example, serialize data before filter or change data in response and others.
+For example, serialize data before filtering or changing data in response and others.
 Now Eloquent Filter have `serializeRequestFilter`,`ResponseFilter`.

 ### Request Filter

 Eloquent Filter has a magic method for just change requests injected before handling by eloquent filter.
 This method is SerializeRequestFilter.
-You just implement SerializeRequestFilter method in your Model.
+You just implement `SerializeRequestFilter` method in your Model.
 For example

 ```php